Ixox/preenfm2/README.md

 ###### G.sk
 glide skew (different glide speed for ascending or descending intervals)
 ###### sq1S
-start point of seq1 (0:0 to 1:16)
+start point of seq1 ( 0 to 1 to start from step 1 to 16)
 ###### sq2S
 start point of seq2

 #### Evelope loop :
-set release to level 1 and duration to zero, the env will loop A,D,S part of the envelope.
+on modulators envelope only, set release to level 1 and duration to zero, the env will loop A,D,S part of the envelope.

 Credits :